10 Important Facts About Breast Reduction

 Because this procedure is often deemed medically necessary, it can be given an item number.
 Therefore, private insurance rebates will apply, assisting with the overall costs.
 However, the total price you pay even with insurance will depend on the specifics of the surgery.
 This is because we cater to each operation to the patient.

 Nr 5: Patients are able to walk and shower the first day following surgery

-Usually all bruising and swelling settles about two weeks after surgery.
+Usually, all bruising and swelling settle about two weeks after surgery.
 Most patients are generally able to go back to an active lifestyle which can include exercise.
 During the recovery process, patients will have access to our 24/7 emergency number in the rare case any questions or issues arise.